roelmagdaleno/markdown-to-notion-blocks/README.md

 The `MarkdownToNotionBlocks::json` static method will return the Notion blocks in JSON format.

 > [!NOTE]
 > Since the Notion blocks are returned in chunks of 100, the JSON output might not be valid for the Notion API.
+The JSON output is useful for debugging purposes or send it from the server to the client.

 ```php
 use RoelMR\MarkdownToNotionBlocks\MarkdownToNotionBlocks;